-Net cash provided by financing activities from continuing operations was \$38.5 million during 2023, which primarily consisted of \$101.3 million in net proceeds from borrowings resulting from a \$600 million draw on our Senior Credit facility to fund the acquisition of Palette, partially offset by payments against the Senior Credit facility.
-Net cash provided by financing activities for the year also reflects \$63.9 million in dividend payments.
+Net cash used in financing activities from continuing operations was \$421.9 million during 2024, which primarily consisted of \$200.0 million in repurchases of our common stock under the accelerated share repurchase agreement, a \$161.5 million reduction in net borrowings under our Senior Credit Facility and \$63.5 million in dividend payments.

-For a discussion of our cash flow comparison for 2022 and 2021, refer to our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed on February 23, 2023.
+For a discussion of our cash flow comparison for 2023 and 2022, refer to our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, filed on February 23, 2024.